Google Workspace : Collaboration + productivity apps (opens in new tab)

 Calligra allows you to read DOCX and DOX formats but you cannot edit them.
 This can cause difficulties if your contacts send you Microsoft Office documents, so ask them to use a different format such as ODT (Open Document Text) instead.

 OfficeSuite (opens in new tab) is an application that was developed by MobiSystems and is available for Android, iOS and Windows.
 Devices that are made by Amazon, Toshiba, Sony and Alcatel often come with OfficeSuite pre-installed.
 The Android app has been named among the top applications for business.

 You can synchronize between devices using your OfficeSuite account and only one license is needed for all your devices.

 It has several tiers to choose from.
 The 'Basic' tier is free and allows users to view and edit Word, Excel and PowerPoint documents.
 The suite has full compatibility with most formats such as ODT, RTF, CSV, DOC, and ZIP.
 The free tier also enables users to view PDF documents and offers cloud support via services like Dropbox, OneDrive and Google Drive.

 The 'Personal' tier enables the suite on one desktop, one tablet and one phone.
-This tier costs $2.49 a month.
 It has all the free tier has to offer along with the ability to track changes, export PDF's to other editable formats and advanced PDF features such as digital signatures and passwords.

-The 'Group' tier allows you to use across five desktops, five tablets and 5 phones, and costs $4.16 a month.
-A Home & Business version is available as a one-time fee download costing $99.99.
+The 'Group' tier allows you to use across five desktops, five tablets and 5 phones.
+A Home & Business version is available as a one-time fee download.